 Having hit her first T20 international fifty in September 2012 at home to India, Greenway helped England finish runners-up at the World T20 in Sri Lanka and third at the 2013 World Cup in India.

-That summer she hit a stunning 80 not out in the second T20 international against Australia as England regained the Ashes.
+That summer she hit a stunning 80 not out in the second T20 international against Australia - then the highest score by an England player in the sprint format - as England regained the Ashes.